MerginMaps/docs/src/howto/quick-start/index.md

 ::: tip
-One can view and download public projects even without an account, but creation of projects and synchronization of geo-data only works when you are logged in.
+One can view and download public projects even without an account, but creation of projects and synchronisation of geo-data only works when you are logged in.
 :::

 ### Explore Mergin service